Krisbis/CTFs/README.md

 # CTFs
-This repo contains completed CTFs.
-Writeups included.
+This repo contains completed CTFs as writeups.